Brain-injured Patients Extubation Readiness Study (Biper)

 Intervention / Treatment

-Active Comparator: Standard of care
+Active Comparator: Usual care

 Experimental: Extubation readiness clinical score

-Clinicians decide whether to extubate or not following the extubation readiness clinical score
+Clinicians decide whether to extubate or not following the extubation readiness clinical score as part of their ICU ventilator weaning protocol

 In the intervention group, after a successful spontaneous breathing trial in unconscious patients, the score will be evaluated.

-If the score is >9, extubation has to be completed
+If the score is > 9, extubation has to be completed.

 What is the study measuring?